oisintohak/The-Drum-School---MS1/README.md

 #### - Structure (How is the information structured and how is it logically grouped?)
-pages: Home, lessons, gallery, contact
+Pages: Home, lessons, gallery, contact

 The first view of the home page will be simple in structure with a short text intro and a call to action button.
-Below it will be some further introductory information about the drum school and lesson types.
+Below it will be some further introductory information about the drum school, lesson types and some student testimonials.
 The footer will contain contact details, an address and social media links.
 The lessons page will contain detailed information on each lesson type and prices for lessons.
 There will be a student testimonial slider to give potential customers added reassurance of the quality of the lessons.
 The gallery page will feature a set of pictures to show users what the lesson environment is like and what to expect.
 The booking/contact page will feature a simple contact form in one section and a map with contact details in another.